Pjotor777/FFT-Based-Bloom/README.md

 Interactive Controls: GUI with sliders to adjust brightness threshold, gamma correction, kernel scaling, and blend intensity.

-Will add CUDA-based GUI version soon
+Will add CUDA-based GUI version soon.

 ## How It Works
 Brightness Filtering: Bright parts of the image are selected based on a dynamic threshold or nonlinear gamma masking.